NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/other.md

-`other` reports an agentset which is the same as the input agentset but omits the agent who is asking for the report.
+`other` reports an agentset which is the same as the input agentset but omits the asking agent.
 In other words, it excludes itself from the resulting agentset.
 For example:

 ```
 show count turtles-here